-I recently interviewed Nicole Krause for Agency888 because (like me) she is on the agency’s books for acting work.
-What a pleasant surprise to find out that Nicole lives in Canungra, in the Scenic Rim!
-After the planned interview Nicole told me more about the massive fundraiser for cancer research she’s involved in, Turning Canungra Pink, and you can find out more about that on their Facebook page.
+Nicole Krause is represented by Agency888 for acting work.
+What a pleasant surprise to find out that she lives in Canungra, in the Scenic Rim!
+Nicole told me more about the massive fundraiser for cancer research she’s involved in, Turning Canungra Pink, and you can find out more about that on their Facebook page.
 Here’s what I wrote about Nicole, and of course she’s on the Agency888 blog too.

 Nicole is a stylish, accomplished event organiser, and she bejewels animal skulls!
 Originally from Switzerland, she raised the family on the Gold Coast before moving to the hinterland, where she and the dogs enjoy some 66 acres of land, and all that the Australian countryside has to offer.
 Nicole has working experience with cattle and horses, and knows about Australian country communities, as a member of the Chamber of Commerce in Canungra.